substratusai/kubeai/docs/how-to/configure-kafka-messaging.md

     *   `kafka://`: Specifies the Kafka protocol.
     *   `<response-topic>`: Specifies the Kafka topic to which KubeAI will publish inference responses.
 *   `maxHandlers`: (Optional) Controls the maximum number of concurrent requests KubeAI will process from this stream.
 Adjust based on your expected load and resource availability.
-*   `kafkaOptions`: (Optional) Allows for advanced Kafka client configuration, including broker addresses, SASL authentication, and TLS encryption.
-Refer to the [Go CDK Kafka documentation](https://gocloud.dev/pubsub/kafkapubsub/) for all available options. *Note: You might need to mount certificates/keys as secrets into the KubeAI pod.*
+*   **Kafka Client Configuration**: Advanced Kafka client settings (like brokers, SASL authentication, TLS) are configured directly within the `requestsURL` and `responsesURL` using URL parameters, following the [Go CDK Kafka documentation](https://gocloud.dev/pubsub/kafkapubsub/).
+For example, to specify brokers and SASL: `kafka://my-group?topic=requests&brokers=b1:9092,b2:9092&sasl_mechanism=PLAIN&sasl_user=user&sasl_password=pass`. *Note: For TLS certificates, you might need to mount them as secrets into the KubeAI pod and reference their paths in the URL parameters (e.g., `cacert_path=/path/to/ca.crt`).*